The KAY commitment to responsible sourcing

 The KAY Commitment to Responsible Sourcing

-In African countries where rebel forces sometimes have control of diamond mines, proceeds from the sales of rough diamonds produced from those mines are often used to finance weapons purchases.
-Such diamonds are estimated to currently account for less than 1% of the world diamond production.
-We are appalled by the violence in countries where proceeds from the sale of diamonds and other natural resources (e.g., oil, timber) are being used to fund rebel activities.
+In African countries where rebel forces sometimes have control of diamond mines, proceeds from the sales of rough diamonds produced from those mines can be used to finance weapons purchases.
+Such diamonds are estimated to currently account for less than 0.2% of the world diamond production.
+We are active in the prevention of violence in countries where proceeds from the sale of diamonds and other natural resources (e.g., oil, timber) are being used to fund rebel activities.
 All nations with significant involvement in the diamond trade agreed on a global certification system to control the export and import of rough diamonds mined.
 This system is aimed at preventing criminals from introducing contraband diamonds mined in African combat zones into the legitimate supply chain.
 Since 2003, the Kimberley Process Certification Scheme (KPCS), supported by national and international legislation, has sought to certify the legitimate origin of uncut diamonds.
 We welcomed this important development and are actively supporting the system designed to safeguard our products' integrity.

 Role of Governments

-As of November 2007, 74 countries adopted the KPCS.
+The Kimberley Process (KP) has 55 participants, representing 82 countries, with the European Union and its 27 Member States counting as a single participant, represented by the European Commission.
+KP members account for approximately 99.8% of the global production of rough diamonds.
 It requires that each shipment of rough diamonds -- before stones are cut and polished -- be transported in tamper-resistant container and accompanied by a government-validated certificate.
 Each certificate is uniquely numbered and contains data describing the shipment's contents.
 Participating countries have pledged to turn back or impound shipments of rough diamonds from any nation that fails to subscribe to the KPCS standards.
 Shipments lacking proper certification will be treated in a similar way.
 The KPCS is designed so that rough diamonds are packaged with a certificate of origin soon after they are mined.
 At later stages of the diamonds' journey to market, rough diamonds also carry a certificate describing the shipment's contents and confirming that the stones are coming from a Kimberley Process participant.
 Any country declining to participate is effectively barred from the international diamond trade.
-Learn more at www.kimberleyprocess.com.
+Learn more at www.kimberleyprocess.com and www.diamondfacts.org.

 Our Source of Diamonds